Golf in Northern Ireland

 Figure out Castlewellan Forest Park's Peace Maze to ring the bell at its centre, take a stroll through Tollymore Forest Park – local source of the wooden interiors for the RMS Titanic; scale the Mourne Mountains with expert mountain guide, Peter Rafferty; or explore the magnificent Georgian mansion known as Montalto House.

 Between Belfast and the Glens of Antrim you'll find award-winning golf courses and the incredible Causeway Coastal Route.Explore Day 2

 Malone – a gem just outside Belfast

-Just 5 miles from Belfast city is Malone Golf Club.
+Just 8km from Belfast city is Malone Golf Club.
 Set around a beautiful natural trout lake, this testing championship course is situated on 330 acres of rolling parkland.
 Beautiful, historic and integral to the Belfast golfing scene, the clubhouse here is a perfect way to wind down, chill out and enjoy the very social side of golf on the island of Ireland.

 Jacobean splendour at Galgorm